 Unless otherwise stated, this contingency plan applies to all ships flying the flag of the Netherlands (including fishing trawlers > 75 meters).

-Whilst compiling the contingency plan, the Human Environment and Transport Inspectorate has taken into account IMO Circular Letter No.4204, as amended and its addenda.
+Whilst compiling the contingency plan, the Human Environment and Transport Inspectorate has taken into account IMO Circular Letters No.4204 and its addenda.